-This Report illustrates ENAV's corporate governance system, which is made up of a series of bodies, principles, rules and procedures that comply with the Corporate Governance Code, as well as the relevant Consob recommendations and national/international best practices.
-In view of the social importance of the Company's operations, the main objective of ENAV's corporate governance system is to create long-term value for its shareholders, to perpetuate the company's sustainable success and to appropriately balance and foster all the interests involved.
+This Report illustrates ENAV corporate governance system, which is made up of a series of bodies, principles, rules and procedures that comply with the Corporate Governance Code, as well as with the relevant CONSOB recommendations and national/international best practices.

-The Report opens with the section "ENAV: Profile and Corporate Governance", which provides a summary of the main elements that characterize ENAV's corporate governance system, and then consists of three Sections providing the following information:
+The Report opens with the section "ENAV: Profile and Corporate Governance", which provides a summary of the main elements that characterize ENAV corporate governance system, and then consists of three Sections providing the following information:

-- Section I Information on ownership structure; - Section II Structure of the corporate governance system adopted by the Company;
+- Section I Information on ownership structure; - Section II Structure of the corporate governance system adopted by the Company, which also provides information on the internal control and risk management system;

-■ Section III - Summary tables, also including a correlation table that summarises the essential information on ENAV's compliance with the Code's specific recommendations.
+■ Section III - Summary tables, also including a correlation table that summarises the essential information on ENAV compliance with the Code's specific recommendations.